kubernetes-sigs/cri-tools/CONTRIBUTING.md

 ### Adding dependencies

-If your patch depends on new packages, add that package to the `go.mod` file, run `make vendor` and commit the changes.
+If your patch depends on new packages, add that package to the `go.mod` file, run `go mod tidy` and commit the changes.

 ## Becoming a reviewer and approver